hyperspy/hyperspy/doc/user_guide/getting_started.rst

     >>> im
     <Signal2D, title: , dimensions: (30|20, 10)>

 Note that HyperSpy rearranges the axes when compared to the array order.
-It does this for several reasons:
+The following few paragraphs explain how and why it does it.

-- Depending how the array is arranged, some axes are faster to iterate than others.
+Depending how the array is arranged, some axes are faster to iterate than others.
 Consider an example of a book as the dataset in question.
 It is trivially simple to look at letters in a line, and then lines down the page, and finally pages in the whole book.
 However if your words are written vertically, it's slightly inconvenient to read top-down (the lines are still horizontal, it's just the meaning that's vertical!).
 It's just awful if every letter is on a different page, and for every word you have to turn 5-6 pages.
 Exactly the same idea applies here - in order to iterate through the data (most often for plotting, but applies for any other operation too), you want to keep it ordered for "fast access".

-- In Python (more explicitly `numpy`) the "fast axes order" is C order (also called row-major order).
+In Python (more explicitly `numpy`) the "fast axes order" is C order (also called row-major order).
 This means that the **last** axis of a numpy array is fastest to iterate over (i.e. the lines in the book).
-There are alternatives in other languages, namely F order (column-major), where it is the reverse - the first axis of an array is the fastest to iterate over.
+An alternative ordering convention is the F order (column-major), where it is the reverse - the first axis of an array is the fastest to iterate over.
+In both cases, the further an axis is from the `fast axis` the slower it  is to iterate over it.
+In the book analogy you could think, for example, on reading the first lines of all pages, then the second and so on.
-  Usually in all implementations iterating over some axis in the middle is slow, as you have to "pick the same line from all pages", or something similar.

-- When a dataset is loaded, HyperSpy generally stores the data in a `numpy` array in C order.
-Consider the book example again.
-We have three dimensions in this "dataset" - horizontal lines (X), vertical columns (Y) and pages in the book (P).
-These dimensions also clearly can be arranged in order by how quickly one can read one full dimension - X being the fastest (reading a line of text is nearly effortless), Y taking some getting used to, and finally P being slowest and the least comfortable.
-To record such dataset in C order (last is fastest), we arrange the axes in (P, Y,
-  X) order.
-If we had a full library of books (another axis, B), this would extend to (B, P, Y, X).

-- In HyperSpy we want to order these things for humans, namely **the x axis goes before y**.
-Let's say the library had all pages of all books taken pictures of to create the (B, P, Y, X) dataset.
-To look at those pictures in HyperSpy, we move the axes to be in the order (P, B | X, Y), where X is, in fact, before Y, and pages are before books.
-This can be confusing, because in this example B and X axes seem to be "close", but in the underlying array it is the opposite.
+When data is acquired sequentially it is usually stored in acquisition order.When a dataset is loaded, HyperSpy generally stores in memory in the same order, which is good for the computer.
+However, HyperSpy aims at making things easy for humans, so it reorders and classify the axes for them.
+Let's imagine a single numpy array that contains pictures of a scene acquired with different exposure times on different days.
+In numpy the array dimensions are  ``(D, E, Y, X)``.
+This order makes it fast to iterate over the images in the order in which they were acquired.
+From a human point of view, this dataset is just a collection of images, so HyperSpy first classifies the image axes (X and Y) as `signal axes` and the remaining axes the `navigation axes`.
+The it reverses the order of each sets of axes because many humans are used to get the `X` axis first and, more generally the axes in acquisition order from left to right.
+So, the same axes in HyperSpy are displayed like this: (E, D | X, Y).

-- Extending this to arbitrary dimensions, by default, we reverse the numpy axes, chop it into two chunks (signal and navigation), and then swap those chunks, at least when printing.
+Extending this to arbitrary dimensions, by default, we reverse the numpy axes, chop it into two chunks (signal and navigation), and then swap those chunks, at least when printing.
 As an example:

 .. code-block:: bash
     (a1, a2, a3, a4, a5, a6) # original (numpy)
     (a6, a5, a4, a3, a2, a1) # reverse
     (a6, a5) (a4, a3, a2, a1) # chop
     (a4, a3, a2, a1) (a6, a5) # swap (HyperSpy)

 - When `as_signal*D` is called, it really just calls `transpose` with `optimize=True`.
 The `optimize` argument means that if the user happens to